Mommy Needs Money: Why Ellen Boehm Murdered Her Children

 Death and Debt

-Later in the Thanksgiving evening, Ellen phoned a friend to inquire about her holiday festivities.
+Later in the evening of that Thanksgiving holiday, Ellen phoned a friend to inquire about her festivities.
 The conversation ended when Ellen told her friend she had to hang up because something seemed wrong with David.

 When Ellen noticed her son’s lips were blue and realized he wasn’t breathing, she called 911.
 The ambulance arrived a few minutes later, but they had trouble getting anyone to answer the door.
 After repeated knocks, Stacy finally opened the door and let them inside and, according to the frightened little girl, her mother had went downstairs of the apartment complex.

 For the next couple of days, David remained unconscious and was living solely by machine.
-Ellen agreed for him to be taken off life support and David was officially declared dead on November 26, 1988.
+After many consultations with doctors, Ellen decided it was best to take David off life support and David was officially declared dead on November 26, 1988.

 That evening, Ellen began making arrangements for her son’s funeral.
 She also called her friend Deanne about a wrestling match to be held at Kiel Auditorium in December.
 Ellen said if Deanne wanted to go, she’d swing by and buy the tickets going on sale that day on her way to the funeral home.